dermotte/handbangz/README.md

 Sub title: If you don't have a headache after playing, you are doing it wrong.

+See all the moves at the YouTube Video: https://www.youtube.com/watch?v=z_1TzJ93xWY

 ## Input / Game Mechanics

 ### Input